WICG/attribution-reporting-api/EVENT.md

 now include the `Attribution-Reporting-Eligible` request header.
 Each of these requests will be able to register attribution sources.

-Other requests APIs which allow specifying headers (e.g. `XmlHttpRequest`) can also register sources.
+Other requests APIs which allow specifying headers (e.g. `XMLHttpRequest`) can also register sources.

 The response to these requests will configure the API via a new JSON HTTP